hamoodahalabed/spring-boot-angular-crud/README.md

 6. Run `ng serve` to start the Angular development server for the frontend.
 7. Open your browser and navigate to `http://localhost:4200/` to view the application.
 8. change the spring application.properties to match your database configuration and then insert what ever data you want to the table
-   (there is no realtion between table for simplisty).
+   (there is no realtion between table for simplicity).

 ## Folder Structure